ahnpj/incident-response-and-investigations/web-application-compromise-investigations/web-server-defacement-malicious-file-upload-investigation/investigation-walkthrough.md

 </p>

+##### 🔷 2.4) Exploitation Phase Step 4

-#### (Objective 2 - Step 4) After extracting the submitted form fields to see the username and password values those POST attempts used, I ran two Splunk queries utilizing regular expressions.</h4>
+After extracting the submitted form fields to see the username and password values those POST attempts used, I ran two Splunk queries utilizing regular expressions.</h4>

 - **The first query** was to extract all password found in the `passwd` field.
 - **The second query** was used identify whether credential submissions came from normal browsers or from automated tools/scripts; patterns in user-agents help distinguish human traffic from likely scanning or brute-force activity.